darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 3.  **Architectural Advantage**: As a large-scale Swin Transformer (v2), it benefits from the latest architectural improvements and a vast pre-training regimen, giving it a significant advantage in feature extraction and representation.

 While computationally more intensive, the performance gains justify its selection as the final, recommended model for this bird classification task.

+---

+### 3. Conclusion and Future Work

+This project successfully demonstrated a systematic approach to fine-tuning various state-of-the-art vision models for the CUB-200 bird species classification task.
+The `SwinV2-Large-89` model emerged as the top performer, achieving an impressive 89.18% accuracy on the validation set.
+The results underscore the importance of model scale and the quality of pre-training data in achieving high performance on specialised computer vision tasks.

+For future work, several avenues could be explored to further improve performance:
+-   **Advanced Data Augmentation**: Implement more sophisticated augmentation techniques like Mixup or CutMix to enhance model robustness.
+-   **Hyperparameter Optimisation**: Conduct a more exhaustive hyperparameter search using automated tools like Optuna to find the optimal configuration for the best-performing models.
+-   **Addressing Class Imbalance**: Experiment with techniques such as weighted loss functions or oversampling methods (e.g., SMOTE) to mitigate the slight class imbalance in the dataset.
+-   **Ensemble Methods**: Combine predictions from the top-performing models to potentially boost accuracy and generalisation.